A Coach's Guide to Concussions

 • Numbness in the face/extremities

 Third, inform the athlete’s parent/guardian of the concussion.
 Instruct them to have their child evaluated by a medical professional educated in concussion evaluation and treatment.
 Ask them to bring you a doctor’s note with diagnosis and information on their restrictions after their visit.
-Note: If you have access to an athletic trainer, he or she may handle this step.
+Note: If you have access to an athletic trainer, they may handle this step.
 Make sure to create a communication plan that is agreed upon by all parties, so that correct information is delivered in a timely manner to the parent and back to you.

 A Legal Note